 If you’d rather stay on the rim, you can take a guided 4x4 tour as a more personal alternative to the shuttle bus.
 Your guide will give you an insight into what you’re seeing and can take you to the sections that are least busy or most suit your interests.
 They’ll also share anecdotes from their time in the park and point out features of the landscape.

 For a better sense of its depth and scale, you can soak up bird’s-eye views of the canyon from a helicopter.
 Short flights take off from the town of Tusayan, just south of the rim, and propel you over the edge.
 You pass over the more heavily forested North Rim, as well as the Dragon Corridor — the widest and deepest section of the canyon.

 To avoid the scorching summer months, visit between April and May or September and October.
 During the winter, snowfall makes the South Rim difficult to get to, and the North Rim becomes inaccessible.

 Suggested itineraries featuring Grand Canyon National Park

-Our itineraries will give you suggestions for what is possible when you travel in Grand Canyon National Park, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Grand Canyon National Park, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Grand Canyon National Park